 \subsection{Loudspeaker configurations}

-Two loudspeakers are placed in the AIL room to act as sound sources for the recordings.
-The speakers are located in two fixed positions on opposite sides of the trajectory, named according to the corresponding side.
-The left loudspeaker (SL) and right loudspeaker (SR) are positioned within the inner and outer region of the curve, respectively.
-Both loudspeakers are oriented towards the curved part of the rail trajectory: given their directivity patterns provided by the manufacturer, a maximum drop of $\SI{5}{\decibel}$ in the direction of the two ends of the trajectory (i.e., P1 and P92) is expected at high frequencies.
+Two loudspeakers are placed in the AIL room as sound sources for the recordings.
+They are located at fixed positions on opposite sides of the trajectory and are named according to their respective sides.
+The left loudspeaker (SL) and right loudspeaker (SR) are positioned within the inner and outer region of the curve, respectively. \secRound{This positioning ensures a direct path from SL to the left ear of the DH and from SR to the right ear.
+Moreover, due to the shape of the curve, the microphones move closer to SR while symmetrically moving away from SL along the first rectilinear segment before the curve, and vice versa afterward.} Both loudspeakers are oriented towards the curved part of the rail trajectory.
+According to the directivity patterns provided by the manufacturer, a maximum drop of $\SI{5}{\decibel}$ in the direction of the two ends of the trajectory (i.e., P1 and P92) is expected at high frequencies.
 A scheme of the location of the two loudspeakers with respect to the trajectory is shown in Fig.~\ref{fig:trajectory_scheme}.
-The position of the two loudspeakers can be extracted using accompanying code.
+The position of the two loudspeakers can be extracted using the accompanying code.
 Both loudspeakers are located at a height of $\SI{1.58}{\meter}$, measured from the floor to the top of the lowest cone.